mohake-keshavarzi/mini-modbus/readme.md

 Structure of the frame:
 ` ID of the reciever(1 byte) + Function code(1 bute)+ Data + CRC`

+## Important Note
+Please note that the values for PARSER_DIGITALS_BUFFER_SIZE and PARSER_REGISTERS_BUFFER_SIZE should be exactly identical in both Slave and Master devices.

+It depends on the device that you are using to what values could be suitable for this two parameters.
+Larger values give you the opprtunity to send more data on a single message but it will absorb lots of dynamic memmory.

 ## Examples
 ### Master